JMartindale612/wp_website/_posts/2025-12-19-calls_for_submission_eaa.md

 ## Call for Contributions

-We are delighted to annoucne that our session **“Archaeological Heritage on Social Media: Identity Nexus, Contact Zone, or Battlefield?”** has been accepted at the 32nd Annual Meeting of the European Association of Archaeologists (EAA 2026) in Athens next year.
+We are delighted to announce that our session **“Archaeological Heritage on Social Media: Identity Nexus, Contact Zone, or Battlefield?”** has been accepted at the 32nd Annual Meeting of the European Association of Archaeologists (EAA 2026) in Athens next year.

 The session is part of the conference theme **“Crossing the divide.
 Archaeology and the open world”** and focuses on how social media reshape identities, participation, and contestation around archaeological heritage.